Distributed inference with multiple GPUs

 result.save(f"result_{distributed_state.process_index}.png")

-Use the --num_processes argument to specify the number of GPUs to use, and call accelerate launch to run the script:
+Use the `--num_processes` argument to specify the number of GPUs to use, and call `accelerate launch` to run the script:

 Copied

-PyTorch Distributed
+### PyTorch Distributed

-PyTorch supports DistributedDataParallelarrow-up-right which enables data parallelism.
+PyTorch supports [`DistributedDataParallel`](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html) which enables data parallelism.

 Copied